xcart/xcart-docs/_pages/kb_en/general_setup/backup-restore/restore.md

     table_prefix = "xc_"
     ```
   and
     ```
     [host_details]
     http_host = "<HOST>"
     https_host = "<HOST>"
     web_dir = "/xcart"
     ```
 7. Create a new database for the store using a database management system (DBMS) that you usually use to manage your MySQL databases.

-  On a Unix-based server, you can create the a database using the following shell command.
+  On a Unix-based server, you can create the a database using the following shell command:
      ```
      > mysql -h<sql_host> -u<sql_user> -p -e"create database <sql_db>;"
      ```
   If you connect to the database server through a non-typical port or socket, use the following command.
      ```
      > mysql -P<sql_port> -h<sql_host> -u<sql_user> -p -e"create database <sql_db>;"
      ```
   OR
      ```
      > mysql -S<sql_socket> -h<sql_host> -u<sql_user> -p -e"create database <sql_db>;"
      ```
   The system will ask you to to enter your password for the MySQL account.
 After the password is accepted, the system will create a new empty database for your store.
   {% note  info%}
   The name/address of the MySQL server, the name of the MySQL database, the username and the password for the MySQL account must be the same as the values of the respective variables in the X-Cart configuration file /etc/config.php.